 Once all is set up, compatible applications on your devices should show a Cast icon (when connected to the same Wi-Fi network).
 For example, when watching a YouTube video, simply hit the Cast icon and select your specific device.
 The content will show up on your large screen TV and you can easily control it with your smartphone.
 Easy as pie!

-Any questions?
+Any questions on Chromecast setup issues?
 Feel free to reach out in the comments below and we’ll do our best to help you out.